Raspberry PI OS Lite: Headless Install, Setup and Configure

 Now you can unmount and extract the storage from your PC, then insert it in your Raspberry PI and power on it.
 From here you can go to the “Final Operations” chapter of this tutorial.

-Method 2: Install Raspberry PI OS Lite with Etcher
+Method 2: Install Raspberry PI OS Lite with other Flashing Software

-Download the Raspberry PI OS Lite disk image (ZIP version) in a local folder.
+Download and install the flashing software on your PC.
+Moreover, please download the Raspberry PI OS Lite disk image (ZIP version) in a local folder.
 As mentioned above, you can get both the 64-bit and the 32-bit versions from the following links:

-Insert your SD card into your PC/SD card reader.
+Insert your SD card into your PC/SD card reader and flash the image according to the software.

 Extract the SD card and re-insert it into your PC.
-From your file explorer, in “This Computer” we can see 1 SD partition:
+From your file explorer you’ll see at least a new “boot” partition.
+We will create a connection configuration file inside this partition.

 Open your notepad and paste the following lines: